Bouachour-Med-Aziz/Encryption-Decryption-application/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of un exe file for download.
+This is an example of an exe file for download.

 <!-- USAGE EXAMPLES -->